fetchrobotics/docs/source/care_and_feeding.rst

-To clean fingerprints, dirt, and smudges from the skin of Fetch and Freight use a clean soft cloth and isopropyl alcohol or window cleaner (i.e. Windex).
-Make sure to wet the cloth with the isopropyl alcohol or windex then gently clean the skins of the robot.
+To clean fingerprints, dirt, and smudges from the skin of Fetch and Freight use a clean soft cloth and isopropyl alcohol or window cleaner (e.g. Windex).
+Make sure to wet the cloth with the isopropyl alcohol or window cleaner, and then gently clean the skins of the robot.

 .. warning::